Pesopes/romanetool/CUSTOM_SCENARIOS_GUIDE.md

 A lot of the syntax splits parts of the command by a semicolon (";") and _strips_ it afterwards, this means that you don't have to worry too much about whitespace.

 > While programming keep the dev tools in your browser open (F12).
-Any errors with the script will be shown there.
+Any errors in the script will appear there.

 ## Comments